Ergogenic use of anabolic steroids: General population

 Anabolic steroid users tend to be disillusioned by the portrayal of anabolic steroids as deadly in the media and in politics.
 According to one study, anabolic steroid users also distrust their physicians, and in the sample, 56% had not disclosed their anabolic steroid use to their physicians.
 Another 2007 study showed that while 66% of individuals using anabolic steroids for non-medical purposes were willing to seek medical supervision for their steroid use, 58% lacked trust in their physicians, 92% felt that the medical community's knowledge of non-medical anabolic steroid use was lacking, and 99% felt that the public has an exaggerated view of the side effects of anabolic steroid use.
-A 2006 study has showed that long-term anabolic steroid users were more likely to have symptoms of muscle dysmorphia and also showed stronger endorsement of more traditional male roles.
+A 2006 study showed that long-term anabolic steroid users were more likely to have symptoms of muscle dysmorphia and also showed stronger endorsement of more traditional male roles.

 Sports

 Anabolic steroids have been used by athletes in many professional sports, including track and field, weightlifting, bodybuilding, shot put, cycling, baseball, wrestling, mixed martial arts, boxing, and football.
 Such use is prohibited by many of the professional and amateur associations that organize these sports.

 Anabolic steroid use occurs among adolescents, especially by those participating in competitive sports.
 It has been suggested that the prevalence of use among high-school students in the U.S. may be as high as 2.7%.
 Male students used anabolic steroids more frequently than female students and, on average, those who participated in sports used steroids more often than those who did not.